How to Start a Graphic Design Business in 10 Steps

 1. Find your first graphic design clients

-You might be surprised to see my Step 1 is to find design clients.
+You might find it surprising, but my first step is to secure design clients.

 Where do you find graphic design clients?